How to watch Mulan on Disney+ - UK release date and premium access announced

 The live action remake is finally arriving on Disney+ next month.

-Disney fans have been waiting for the live action Mulan remake for quite some time – and after several delays caused by the coronavirus pandemic and other factors the release date is almost upon us.
+After a very long wait, Disney fans will finally be able to watch the live action remake of Mulan this week, with the numerous delays caused by the coronavirus pandemic and other factors finally over.

-The film is set to be made available at an extra fee for subscribers of Disney+ after the studio gave up on a full theatrical release, with users able to watch the film as many times at they like after paying the premium.
+In something of an unusual release strategy, the film will first be available for subscribers of Disney+ who are willing to pay a premium fee for the film, forgoing a big screen release altogether in most territories.

-And now we have more details about exactly how much UK users will have to pay for the film – which stars Liu Yifei as the iconic title character – when it arrives on Disney+ on 4th September.
+Recently, Disney announced some more details about exactly how much UK users will have to pay for the film, while it has also now been revealed how long subscribers will need to wait if they want to watch it at no extra cost.

 Read on for how to watch the film in the UK.